 B. Reading & Viewing (Section 2)

-This is the core of Paper 1 and Paper 2.
+This forms the core of Paper 1 (Comprehension) and Paper 2 (Literature).

 C. Writing & Presenting (Section 3)